-- i) Check All Engine safeties for their proper functioning.
-Replace, if found defective - ii) Check Condition of coupling nut bolts and their tightness.
-Attend them, if required - iii) Check vacuum indicator and clean air cleaner element at 4.22 kg/cm2 (60 PSI) air pressure, Check air restriction and ensure that it does not exceed 635 mm (25") of water column - iv) Check Lube oil level and condition of lube oil.
-Top up/refill, if required - v) Check Governor oil level.
-Top up/refill, if required - vi) Check Leakage of fuel, lubricating oil and coolant.
-Attend, if required - vii) Check All hoses, pipes for any leakage.
-Arrest all leakages immediately to make Generator Car free from oil & water tracing
+- i) Check all Engine safeties for their proper functioning.
+Replace, if found defective - ii) Check condition of coupling nut bolts and their tightness.
+Attend them, if required - iii) Check vacuum indicator and clean air cleaner element at 4.22 kg/cm2 (60 PSI) air pressure, Check air restriction and ensure that it does not exceed 635 mm (25") of water column - iv) Check lube oil level and condition of lube oil.
+See reason of less oil and top up/refill, if required - v) Check governor oil level.
+Top up/refill, if required - vi) Check leakage of fuel, lubricating oil and coolant.
+Attend, if required

-- viii) Check condition of air inlet restriction indication and maintain it up to service level - ix) Check and ensure proper condition of safety nut bolts of fuel tank.
-Clean fuel tank externally - x) Check condition and ensure proper working of engine control panel & its display - xi) Check and clean engine & its oil tray to make it free from any oil traces & dust - xii) Drain water from fuel water separator through drain valve - xiii) Check and ensure proper condition of mounting bolts and various vibration dampers/ anti vibration pads etc.. - xiv) Check dampers / anti vibration pads etc of Generator Cars including Diesel tanks - xv) Check and ensure proper cleaning of floor, wall etc in engine room a.
-Air system
+- vii) Check all hoses, pipes for any leakage.
+Arrest all leakages immediately to make Generator Car free from oil & water tracing - viii) Check and ensure proper condition of safety nut bolts of fuel tank. - ix) Check and clean engine & its oil tray to make it free from any oil traces & dust - x) Drain water from fuel water separator through drain valve - xi) Check and ensure proper condition of mounting bolts and various vibration dampers/ anti vibration pads etc. - xii) Check and ensure proper cleaning of floor, wall etc in engine room a) Air system